Friday, January 29, 2010

 I love that your eyeshadow matches your shirt."

-her: "No, I shall ignore you now, but at least I will
+her: "No, but at least I will

 put the phone down for 10 seconds.